Skip to main content

 Lawrence retired from NASA in 2006, with a cumulative total of over 1,200 hours spent in space.

-As of 2019, she continues to be strong advocate of STEM education, particularly for young women, and works part-time at Space Camp and the Kennedy Space Center Visitor Complex.
-She also serves on the University of Washington Bothell Advisory Board.
+After her retirement, Lawrence continued to be strong advocate of STEM education, particularly for young women, and worked part-time at Space Camp and the Kennedy Space Center Visitor Complex.
+She also served on the University of Washington Bothell Advisory Board.
+Lawrence is married to Cathy Watson, a former NASA scientist.
+As of 2026, she was still living the in the Seattle, Washington area.

 Biographical information derived from interview, from additional information provided by interviewee, and from the following online sources: